kbratosi/pagoda/README.md

 We train one-step text-to-image generator that is progressively growing in its resolution.
 For that, we only need low-resolution diffusion models.

 ## Checkpoints
-- Download and put the [checkpoints] in the file of author_ckpt
+- Download and put the [checkpoints] in the file of author_ckpt.

 ## Training
 - For Stage2 distillation, run `bash commands/res64to64.sh`
-- For Stage3 super-resolution, run from `bash commands/64to128.sh` to `bash commands/64to512.sh` sequentially
+- For Stage3 super-resolution, run from `bash commands/64to128.sh` to `bash commands/64to512.sh` sequentially.

 ## Sampling